PaulDance/xr/notes/rust/space-age.md

  * I like the use of a constant.

+In case you would like to only define a function or method required to be implemented in a trait, then you should terminate the definition with a semi-colon instead of leaving the default implementation that calls `unimplemented!`, which is basically a more specific version of `panic!`.

 One thing you could do is to define an associated constant in the `Planet` trait and provide a default implementation for `years_during`, which would help you avoid all the re-implementions of `years_during` for every planet, as they